shitfuckery/usb_stick/README.md

 In the example shown above the Target USB stick is the newly listed drive /dev/sdb.
 In this example the Target USB stick has 4 existing partitions.
 Yours will likely have a different number.
 The number of partitions is not important, what is important is the name of the drive.
 In the example shown above this is /dev/sdb, yours may be different.

-It is very important to go through the process of finding the correct Target USB stick and to repeat this step if you reboot your computer as drive letters can change from reboot to the next.
-If you are unsure which drive is your Target USB stick or these directions do not make sense please stop now and ask someone you know for help or [email code@shitfuckery.ca](mailto:code@shitfuckery.ca) and I will do my best to help as time allows.
+It is very important to go through the process of finding the correct Target USB stick and to repeat this step if you reboot your computer as drive letters can change from one boot to the next.
+If you are unsure which drive is your Target USB stick or these directions do not make sense please stop now and ask someone you know for help or open an issue here and we will do our best to help as time allows.
 There is a real risk of deleting or overwriting the wrong drive if you make a mistake here.

 [!IMPORTANT]